Zehelein/pg-transactional-outbox/lib/README.md

 the replication stream, allowing the subscriber to catch up with any changes that may have occurred while it was disconnected.

-# The pg-transactional-outbox library
+# The pg-transactional-outbox library overview

-This library implements the transactional outbox and inbox pattern using the PostgreSQL server and the Transactional Tog Tailing approach via the PostgreSQL Write-Ahead Log (WAL).
+This library implements the transactional outbox and inbox pattern using the PostgreSQL server and the Transactional Log Tailing approach via the PostgreSQL Write-Ahead Log (WAL).

 You can use the library in your node.js projects that use a PostgreSQL database